 Hello to all my beautifully modified brothers and sisters and to all of you who are curious about becoming so.
 Welcome and thank you for stopping by my little corner of the web.
 My name is Craig Unglesbee and I work in Arlington, Virginia.
-I am piercing 5 days a week at Rick’s Tattoo • 4818 Lee Highway • Arlington, VA 22207
+I am piercing Wednesday-Saturday at Rick’s Tattoo • 4818 Lee Highway • Arlington, VA 22207

 HOW DO I CHOOSE MY PIERCER?!

 You have decided to have your body pierced and you are asking yourself, “I want it done now, so where do I go?”
 In this era of bloodborne diseases you MUST be very careful who you have perform your piercing!

 Don’t be misled into believing piercing is easy.
 It takes time and dedication to acquire the ability to correctly place and skillfully perform piercings.
 Piercers either serve an apprenticeship or are self-taught.
 Apprenticeships will generally last from 6 months to two years.
 Those who are self-taught will ideally have sought guidance from others in the field.
 Continued education is the hallmark of any conscientious piercer.
 It is perfectly acceptable and advisable to inquire about how long your piercer has been piercing, how they learned to pierce, and what they have done to keep their knowledge base current, i.e., courses on Anatomy, Aftercare, Aseptic Technique, etc.